 As one example the command for TexImage2D gets passed a shared memory id, an offset and a size.
-Before the real glTexImage2D is called the service needs to validate that the id is a valid shared memory id, that the offset and size are whole contained inside that shared memory, that the call go glTexImage2D is going to only reference memory instead that shared memory region.
+Before the real glTexImage2D is called the service needs to validate that the id is a valid shared memory id, that the offset and size are wholly contained inside that shared memory, that the call to glTexImage2D is going to only reference memory inside that shared memory region.
 To do that requires potentially knowing various state that would normally be not efficiently query-able given a separated OpenGL ES emulation.
 It's possible the needed state could be easily exposed through separate functions or else maybe changing TexImage2D and similar commands so the size is explicit 'size' instead of implicit 'width * height * type * format'.

 OpenGL ES 2.0 uses int ids for resources.
 The client uses one set of ids and the service a different set.
 A mapping from a client id to the service id is kept by the service.
 In order to avoid a round trip from client to server to manage those ids, for clients context that are not sharing resources, the ids are completely managed on the client and just their usage is communicated to the service.
 The service makes up a service id to associate with a given client id as needed.
 Under the current design this works.
 If the command buffer code was separated from the OpenGL ES 2.0 emulation code a new method of managing these ids would need to be inserted, possibly requiring a double mapping, mapping a client id to a command buffer service id and mapping a command buffer service id to the OpenGL ES 2.0 emulation id.
-Again, their may be ways to design out that issue.
+Again, there may be ways to design out that issue.

 GLES2DecoderImpl is HUGE.
 Nearly 8000 lines.
 There's been talk of moving large chunks of functionality to the various resource managers.
 For example, move all handling of the texture functions, TexImage2D, TexSubImage2D, TexParameter, CopyTexImage2D, CopyTexSubImage2D, CompressedTexImage2D, CompressedTexSubImage2D, GenTexture, DeleteTexture, IsTexture, TexStorage2DEXT from GLES2DecoderImpl to TextureManager.